-“I made known to them your name, and I will continue to make it known, that the love with which you have loved me may be in them, and I in them.”
-John 17:25-26 (ESV)
+“I made known to them your name, and I will continue to make it known, that the love with which you have loved me may be in them, and I in them.” – John 17:26 (ESV)

 Our verse and promise come from the Lord’s Prayer.
 No, not THAT Lord’s Prayer but the prayer our Lord offered up to the Father on His last night.
 Soon to be arrested, Jesus prayed for all his disciples and included all who ever will be.
 Can you imagine being able to enjoy what is most pleasurable with unrestrained energy and passion forever?
 This of course is not our experience now.
 Too much blocks our satisfaction in this world.
 Is there anything in this created world that has a personal worth great enough to meet the deepest cravings of our hearts?
 Do we possess the strength necessary to treasure the best resources to their maximum worth?
 Do the joys we have here and now come to an end?
 No, No, and Yes.
 Nothing lasts.
 Jesus prayed “that the love with which you, Father, have loved me may be in them.”
 God’s infinite love for his Son in us!
 If God’s pleasure in the Son becomes our pleasure in the Son, then the object of our pleasure, Jesus, will be inexhaustible in personal worth.
 Never become boring, disappointing, or frustrating.
 No greater treasure can be conceived than the Son of God.